simonhw/beekeeping/README.md

 ### Code Used
 Code for the website footer was copied and adapted from the Code Institute Love Running Walkthrough Project.
 - [Code Institute - Creating the Footer](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/3.7-creating-the-footer)

+CSS code in the Why Become a Beekeeper section that makes the four divs arrange into a grid on smaller screen sizes was inspired by the Meetup Times section in the Code Institute Love Running Walkthrough Project.
+- [Code Institute ]

 ### Content
 All code content was written by Simon Henleywillis unless otherwise specified above.